-The incredible and colorful Hindu festival is a celebration of good over evil.
+The incredible and colorful Hindu festival also known as the Festival of Spring, the Festival of Colors, and the Festival of Love, is a celebration of good over evil.
 The celebration marks the end of winter and the introduction to spring.
 It is an annual chance for people to come together as they share dances and laughter while throwing paint at each other and letting go of the past.
 Here are some pictures that truly capture the magic of the festival.

 Laugh Until You Cry